Association of Latina/o and Latinx Anthropologists

 Their research agenda is grounded in community-based participatory arts research in collaboration with the kiki/Ballroom scene in San Juan, Puerto Rico.
 Their work explores the semiotics of memory/ancestry, colonial tensions of language, verbal art traditions such as throwing shade/reading, and the enregisterment of embodied and danced signs in vogue performance.
 They also think about how dance and performance can be profound sites through which to examine the effects of and resistance to colonialism, empire, and race/class/gender-based oppression inspired by their time collaborating/walking in kiki/Ballroom spaces.
 Their work has been supported by fellowships from the Center for LGBTQ+ Studies, Society for Visual Anthropology, and SAPIENS Magazine/Wenner-Gren Foundation.

-Dozandri’s published work has appeared in Gender and Language, The Bad Bunny Enigma: Culture, Resistance, and Uncertainty (Lexington Press), SAPIENS Magazine, and Penn Working Papers in Linguistics.
+Dozandri’s published work has appeared in Gender and Language, The Bad Bunny Enigma: Culture, Resistance, and Uncertainty (Lexington Press), SAPIENS Magazine, and Penn Working Papers in Linguistics

 Anthropology News Editors